nicolaasburgers/kea-plugin-info/README.md

-# magpie-info
+# kea-plugin-info
-Container of dynamic information for the Magpie plug-in for Grasshopper
+Container of dynamic information for the Kea plug-in for Grasshopper